 In this regard your CCG and Local Authority are "the controller" and they dictate how we "the processor" handle your data.

 Just to be clear, Sundown Solutions are a Data Processor of the information that the controller (Local authority and CCG) has asked us to gather - namely your occupancy information.
+We are contractually bound as a provider to your Data Controller, in most cases this is via a standard G-Cloud 10 contract

 The Local authority CHC team and CCGs have access to the information as the processors and they then grant access to other parties with a vested interest in occupancy via a Discharge Co-Ordinator account.
-The recipients of this account are usually local hospitals, social works and other NHS staff that require the ability to view occupancy and contact homes.
+The recipients of this account are usually local hospitals, social workers and other staff that require the ability to view occupancy and contact homes.

-All access to all records is full logged, audited and monitored - at no time can any authorised (or unauthorised) individual access the data with full auditing taking place.
+All access to all records is logged, audited and monitored - at no time can any authorised (or unauthorised) individual access the data with full auditing taking place.

 The data is stored in our two main data centres in the United Kingdom.
-At no time does any part of the data, or backup data leave the United Kingdom.
+At no time does any part of the data (or backup data) leave the United Kingdom.

 All data is fully encrypted in-flight and at rest as is all backups and backup repositories.